Samuel29590/MolTimeTravel/README.md

 # MolTimeTravel

-MolTimeTravel is an adaptation of time-traveling for [Molecule](https://github.com/OpenSmock/Molecule) (component oriented programming framework for [Pharo](https://pharo.org/)).
+MolTimeTravel is an adaptation of time-traveling for [Molecule](https://github.com/OpenSmock/Molecule) (a component oriented programming framework for [Pharo](https://pharo.org/)).

-**⚠️** At the moment, MolTimeTravel only works on deterministic systems, because we cannot determine where the non-deterministic sources are at this time.
+**⚠️** MolTimeTravel only works on deterministic systems, because we cannot determine where the non-deterministic sources are at this time.

 This repository aims to help the search in Time-Traveling debugging techniques with component oriented programming.